What is the main source of law authorising this entity form?

 The GMS controls the PT by making decisions that substantially affect the PT, including:

-• Deciding on any amendments to the Article of Association;
+- Deciding on any amendments to the Articles of Association;

-• Deciding on the appointment of Directors and Commissioners;
+- Deciding on the appointment of directors and commissioners; and

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-The Company Law determines that for a decision/resolution with regards to:
+The Company Law determines that for a decision/resolution with regard to:

-• Merger, acquisition, consolidation, dissolution, separation of the PT, submission of an application for bankruptcy, an extension of the PT’s term of establishment = 75% of the total number of shareholders with valid voting rights must be present (the quorum) AND 75% of those present (or represented) in the GMS must vote in favour.
+- Merger, acquisition, consolidation, dissolution, separation of the PT, submission of an application for bankruptcy, and an extension of the PT's term of establishment, where 75% of the total number of shareholders with valid voting rights must be present (the quorum) and 75% of those present (or represented) in the GMS must vote in favour.

-• However, if this is the second GMS called, the GMS quorum is 2/3 (two-thirds) of the total shares with valid voting rights (either present or represented) and 75% of the votes must be in favour.
+- However, if this is the second GMS called, the GMS quorum is two-thirds of the total shares with valid voting rights (either present or represented) and 75% of the votes must be in favour.

-• Amend the Article of Association: 2/3 (two-thirds) of the total shareholders with valid voting rights must be present (or represented) in the GMSand 2/3 of those present must vote in favour.
-However, if this is the second GMS called , the quorum for a valid GMS is 3/5 (three-fifths) of the total shares with valid voting rights (either present or represented) and 2/3 (two-thirds) of the votes must be in favour.
+- Amend the Articles of Association: Two-thirds of the total shareholders with valid voting rights must be present (or represented) in the GMS and two-thirds of those present must vote in favour.
+However, if this is the second GMS called, the quorum for a valid GMS is three-fifths of the total shares with valid voting rights (either present or represented) and two-thirds of the votes must be in favour.

-• Other matters: more than 50% of the entire shares with voting rights that are present (or represented) must be present and 50% of votes must be in favour.
-However, if this is the second GMS called, the quorum is 1/3 (one third) of the total shares with valid voting rights (either present or represented) and at least 50% of the votes must be in favour.
+- Other matters: more than 50% of the entire shares with voting rights that are present (or represented) must be present and 50% of votes must be in favour.
+However, if this is the second GMS called, the quorum is one-third of the total shares with valid voting rights (either present or represented) and at least 50% of the votes must be in favour.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-No, there is no special governance regime in the Company Law but there may be special governance regulations for specific business sectors (e.g., bank, insurance, public company).
+No, there is no special governance regime in the Company Law but there may be special governance regulations for specific business sectors (e.g. bank, insurance, public company etc.).

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-The entity must prepare financial statements consisting of at least the previous fiscal year balance compared with current balance, profit and loss statement of the current fiscal year, cash flow report and equity modification report and notes to the financial statements, which must be included in the annual report.
+The entity must prepare financial statements consisting of at least the previous fiscal year balance compared with current balance, profit and loss statement of the current financial year, cash flow report, equity modification report, and notes to the financial statements, which must be included in the annual report.
 The financial statement must be prepared in accordance with financial accounting standards.
 The directors must submit the annual report to the GMS after the BOC has reviewed it.
-The balance statement and loss and profit statement must be audited and submitted to the MOLHR.

 Is the entity permitted to determine its own financial year?